GabeDottl/Solana-Defi-Vault/README.md

 for 2nd order derivatives.

 Laguna Vaults are intended to be combined to form directed, acyclic investment graphs of arbitrary complexity.
-Fees may be charged and routed at any level of the graph and, in the future, the graph will be able to react to arbitrary events.
+Fees may be charged and routed at any level of the graph.
+In the future, the graph will be able to react to arbitrary events.

 The core benefit of Laguna Vaults are that they mint & distribute a derivative token to users when depositing proportional to a best-estimate of their contribution to the current underlying value.
 This makes it trivial, for example, to create arbitrary wrapper-tokens (like stETH, wETH).

+This system is implemented with both functional and unit-tests and those are the best mechanism for understanding and verifying functionality.

+The frontend was partially hacked together from another Solana project but was never completed and is still(?) private source.

 ## TODO
 * TODO(003): Implement strategy withdraw/deposit